Python Web Scraping in 2025: Tools, Tips & Proxies

 proxy_url_http = f"http://{evomi_proxy_user}:{evomi_proxy_pass}@{evomi_proxy_endpoint}:{evomi_proxy_port_http}"

-# Or often, the same HTTP proxy URL works for HTTPS requests via CONNECT tunneling:
+# The same HTTP proxy URL typically works for HTTPS via CONNECT tunneling:

 proxy_url_https = proxy_url_http